What is the Registrar’s Office? What services do you provide?

 What services are available online on the MyWCC student portal?

 At https://mywcc.sunywcc.edu, you can manage all your school-related activities.
-You can add, drop, or swap classes, search for classes, view your class schedule, check course availability, withdraw from classes, check balances, pay bills, check financial aid status, manage personal information, print out receipts, view progress toward degree requirements, and manage your personal information.
+You can add, drop, or swap classes, search for classes, view your class schedule, check course availability, withdraw from classes, check balances, pay bills, check financial aid status, manage personal information, print out receipts and enrollment verification letters, view progress toward degree requirements, and manage your personal information.
 Note: New, matriculated students must register with a counselor.